 For those who do have a tolerance to the substance and can use it without feeling overly affected, THC is beneficial when combined with CBD.
+This is called the entourage effect.
 It can help to enhance the overall benefits that you may be receiving from Cannabidiol.
 As such, certain CBD products will have more Tetrahydrocannabinol (THC) added and this addition is generally listed on the product as a CBD to THC ratio.

 If you have products that have these mixtures or if you are looking at a potential product with them, this guide will help to explain what these ratios mean.
 We will also show you which one will work best for you when you begin taking your product.

 What is a CBD:THC Ratio?

 A CBD:THC ratio is like any allocation that it tells users how much Cannabidiol and Tetrahydrocannabinol is in a given product.
 As you can see in the title above, the ratio features CBD on the left side and THC on the right side.
 The higher the number, the more of a substance there is.
 The number is also measured in milligrams of strength.
 If you have a higher number on the left and a lower number on the right, you are going to have a greater concentration of CBD in your product.
 If you have a higher number on the right and a lower number on the left, this means that there is more THC in your product than there is Cannabidiol.

 Keep in mind that CBD is said to change the way that THC interacts with the brain.
 By blocking some of the psychoactive effects of the substance, you may not have to deal with such an intense “high” when you are using a product that contains both of the substances.